SusanRadu/Checkers-Game/README.md

 # Checkers-Game
-Implementation of Checkers game in python
+Implementation of Checkers game in python where you can play versus an AI that uses Minimax

 University of Bucharest
 Second Year